georgek2/Home_Prices/README.md

         + Model_Three
             Imputing the missing values in numerical columns.
             Label encoding the categorical columns with low cardinality and no missing values.

+    > Random Forest
+        * Using the RandomForestRegressor
+         + Model_One
+             Drop all features with missing values
+             Plus categorical features